niel-conradie/alien-invasion/README.md

 ----
 ## **Usage**

-To start Alien Invasion game run one of these two files.
+To launch the Alien Invasion Game use one of these two files.
 ```bash
   # Human Player
   run.py